Eleanor Parker: Later films, and transition into television and theatre

 Parker starred with Michael Sarrazin and Gayle Hunnicutt in her final theatrical film of the 1960s, the tense thriller Eye of The Cat (1969), which was written by Joseph Stefano.

 In 1969–1970, Parker starred in the television series Bracken's World, for which she was nominated for a 1970 Golden Globe Award as Best TV Actress – Drama.
 "I wanted to do the series so I could stay put", she said.
 "Every movie I'm offered is shot in Europe or Asia or somewhere.
 I'm tired of running around."
 Parker left the series after the first 16 episodes, citing the limited nature of her role.

 After 1969, she worked steadily, but except for a small role in Sunburn (1979), her onscreen acting was on television.
 Parker appeared in the NBC series Ghost Story episode "Half a Death" (1972).
 Parker appeared in the TV movie Maybe I'll Come Home in the Spring (1971) and on TV in Home for the Holidays (1972).
 She starred in other TV movies and made guest appearances on series such as Hawaii Five-O, The Love Boat, Hotel, and Murder, She Wrote.
 Her final TV role was in the 1991 TV movie Dead on the Money.

 Concurrent with her TV career, Parker starred in a number of theatrical productions, including the role of Margo Channing in Applause, the Broadway musical version of the film All About Eve.
 The role originally was played in the musical by Lauren Bacall.
-In 1976, she played Maxine in the Ahmanson Theater revival of The Night of the Iguana.
+In 1976, she played Maxine in the Ahmanson Theatre revival of The Night of the Iguana.
 She was replaced in the Circle in the Square Theatre revival of Pal Joey during previews.

 For her contributions to the movie industry, Parker was honored with a star on the Hollywood Walk of Fame at 6340 Hollywood Boulevard.